-The Wahoo TICKR comes packaged in a box with fold out cover held by two magnets that tells you most things you need to know about the Wahoo TICKR heart rate strap that’s inside.
+The Wahoo TICKR comes packaged in a box with a fold-out cover held by two magnets that tell you most things you need to know about the Wahoo TICKR heart rate strap that’s inside.

 Inside the box is the Wahoo TICKR and two documents, one is the Wahoo TICKR instructions and the other looks like your standard sort of disclaimer document written in multiple languages.
 If you haven’t used the Wahoo Fitness app before there is a link on the instruction sheet.

 Removing the Wahoo TICKR you will see it contains two items, the band or strap and the pod.
 The band simply snaps into the pins on the back of the pod once you have adjusted the strap to suit your chest size and then you are ready to pair it to your device.

 Using the Wahoo TICKR Heart Rate Monitor

 Pairing to a device or app will depend on what you use to monitor your rides and workouts but should be as simple as navigating to the screen where you connect sensors and add heart rate.
 You would have noticed when you clicked the strap into the sender pod that there are two flashing LED lights on the front of the pod, one red and one blue.
 The blue light will flash while searching for a connection and both the red and blue will flash while making the connection.